Ashoka: Last years

-Tissarakkha as the queen
+Tissarakkha as the empress

 Ashoka's last dated inscription - the Pillar Edict 4 is from his 26th regnal year.
 The only source of information about Ashoka's later years are the Buddhist legends.
-The Sri Lankan tradition states that Ashoka's queen Asandhamitta died during his 29th regnal year, and in his 32nd regnal year, his wife Tissarakkha was given the title of queen.
+The Sri Lankan tradition states that Ashoka's empress Asandhamitta died during his 29th regnal year, and in his 32nd regnal year, his wife Tissarakkha was given the title of empress.

 Both Mahavamsa and Ashokavadana state that Ashoka extended favours and attention to the Bodhi Tree, and a jealous Tissarakkha mistook "Bodhi" to be a mistress of Ashoka.
 She then used black magic to make the tree wither.
 According to the Ashokavadana, she hired a sorceress to do the job, and when Ashoka explained that "Bodhi" was the name of a tree, she had the sorceress heal the tree.
 According to the Mahavamsa, she completely destroyed the tree, during Ashoka's 34th regnal year.

 The Ashokavadana states that Tissarakkha (called "Tishyarakshita" here) made sexual advances towards Ashoka's son Kunala, but Kunala rejected her.
-Subsequently, Ashoka granted Tissarakkha kingship for seven days, and during this period, she tortured and blinded Kunala.
+Subsequently, Ashoka granted Tissarakkha emperorship for seven days, and during this period, she tortured and blinded Kunala.
 Ashoka then threatened to "tear out her eyes, rip open her body with sharp rakes, impale her alive on a spit, cut off her nose with a saw, cut out her tongue with a razor."
-Kunala regained his eyesight miraculously, and pleaded for mercy for the queen, but Ashoka had her executed anyway.
-Kshemendra's Avadana-kalpa-lata also narrates this legend, but seeks to improve Ashoka's image by stating that he forgave the queen after Kunala regained his eyesight.
+Kunala regained his eyesight miraculously, and pleaded for mercy for the empress, but Ashoka had her executed.
+Kshemendra's Avadana-kalpa-lata also narrates this legend, but seeks to improve Ashoka's image by stating that he forgave the empress after Kunala regained his eyesight.

 Death

 According to the Sri Lankan tradition, Ashoka died during his 37th regnal year, which suggests that he died around 232 BCE.

 According to the Ashokavadana, the emperor fell severely ill during his last days.
 He started using state funds to make donations to the Buddhist sangha, prompting his ministers to deny him access to the state treasury.
 Ashoka then started donating his personal possessions, but was similarly restricted from doing so.
 On his deathbed, his only possession was the half of a myrobalan fruit, which he offered to the sangha as his final donation.
-Such legends encourage generous donations to the sangha and highlight the role of the kingship in supporting the Buddhist faith.
+Such legends encourage generous donations to the sangha and highlight the role of the emperorship in supporting the Buddhist faith.

 Legend states that during his cremation, his body burned for seven days and nights.

-Legacy

-In The Outline of History (1920), H. G. Wells wrote, "Amidst the tens of thousands of names of monarchs that crowd the columns of history, their majesties and graciousnesses and serenities and royal highnesses and the like, the name of Ashoka shines, and shines, almost alone, a star."